-When reading with students, I often ask them to describe how the character is feeling in the story.
+Understanding shades–of–meaning or nuances can make a huge difference in students’ ability to comprehend literary text.
+When reading with my students, I often ask them to describe the character’s feelings in the story.
 I typically get the same one-word responses: good, happy, sad, mad, etc… Of course, I prompt further to help them dig deeper into the text, but it can be frustrating when students don’t have the necessary vocabulary to describe precisely how the character is feeling.
-This can also hinder their ability to fully understand the character’s actions or how they contribute to the events in the story.
+This can hinder their ability to fully understand the character’s actions or how they contribute to the events in the story.

 Students need to understand that different intensities of feelings influence what a character says and does, or how a character reacts.
 For example, a character who is uneasy about something will act differently than someone who is frantic, thus setting in motion different events.
 When analyzing characters, students have to learn to ‘read’ the character to determine how they are feeling in order to understand their actions or the events that unfold.

-Shades of meaning play a huge role in students understanding of the text.
+Shades–of–meaning play a big role in students understanding of the text.
 Having the ability to discern between someone who is enraged versus someone who is upset is key.
 Students need to pay attention to details in the text to consider the character’s situation.
-This can be a difficult concept to teach when students lack the vocabulary or understanding of the degrees of feelings a character can experience.
+This can be a difficult concept to teach when students lack the vocabulary or understanding of the degrees of feelings characters can experience.

 Using Context Clues

-Another activity that really helped solidify their understanding of feeling vocabulary and their different intensities was a word association sort.
+Another activity that really helped solidify their understanding of feeling vocabulary and the different shades–of–meaning, was a word association sort.
 Students were partnered up and given sets of words with a feeling card.
 Their task was to read each word and decided if the word was associated with the intensity level of that feeling.
-This was a simple activity that took little prep time.
-I used a word card template to write a feeling on one card and various words that would or would not describe someone who is experiencing this feeling.
-Students had to consider each word and discuss why it was or was not associated with the feeling.
-This really gave students practice with clues they might see in a text that might help them infer how a character is feeling and to what degree.